noumanalin/mern-stack-secure-nodemailer-node-clustered-chat-application/README.md

-# 📋 Deatail API Documentation
+# 📋 Detailed API Documentation

 ## Register API

 ### 📍 POST `/api/auth/register`

-Registers a new user with validation.
+Registers a new user with form-data submission.

 #### ✅ Required Fields:
 - `userName`: Must be a string with at least 3 characters.